 The city has major transport links and is conveniently placed to make day trips to popular destinations like London, Bath, Oxford, Cardiff, Stonehenge and Windsor Castle.

-Bristol International Airport has flights to 122 cities in 37 countries.
+Bristol International Airport has flights to over 100 cities in more than 30 countries.
 As well as making it easy to get here, it offers our students a great opportunity to visit other European destinations.

 Some Great Festivals